isabella232/help-7/sphinx/src/google-cloud/connect-google-cloud-service-account.rst

 Updating your Service Account
 -----------------------------

-If, after initially connecting your Google Cloud Organization, you decide that you want to grant permissions for an additional feature — or remove permissions — you can do that easily from the same page.
+If, after initially connecting your Google Cloud Organization, you decide that you want to grant permissions for an additional feature :raw-html:`&mdash;` or remove permissions :raw-html:`&mdash;` you can do that easily from the same page.

 First, check or uncheck the feature(s) you'd like to add or remove.
 Then click on "Update Role".